Divyakrishnaiah/HygieneCheckTool/README.md

 # Running the application

 1. Clone the repo
-2. Open terminal and change direory to repo/app
+2. Open terminal and change directory to repo/app
 3. Run the command: python app.py

 The server will start in http://localhost:8970